 In Germany, after many steps of deregulation of fixed-term employment between the mid-eighties and the mid-nineties, the most recent reform implemented in 2000 restricted the use of fixed-term contracts without valid reason to newly hired employees, whereas fixed-term employment is still possible if valid reasons are given.
-At the same time, however, regulation of regular contracts remained basically unchanged with a sequence of reform steps between the mid-nineties and the "Agenda 2010" package of 2003, basically addressing only the establishment size threshold so that firms with fewer than ten employees are exempt from statutory dismissal protection when it comes to new hirings.
-Nevertheless, as in France, dismissal procedures are lengthy and generate considerable legal uncertainty for employers, who often terminate employment relationships through severance payments although there are no legal provisions on their level but stable jurisprudence.
-Since the most recent reform, employees can also opt for severance pay instead of the right to legal action (Jahn 2005).
+At the same time, however, regulation of regular contracts remained basically unchanged, with a sequence of reform steps between the mid-nineties and the "Agenda 2010" package (2003) basically addressing only the establishment size threshold so that firms with fewer employees are exempt from statutory dismissal protection.
+Nevertheless, as in France, dismissal procedures are lengthy and generate considerable legal uncertainty for employers that often terminate employment relationships through severance payments although there are no legal provisions on their level but stable jurisprudence (Jahn 2005).
 One element of the Hartz reforms liberalized temporary agency work in order to "neutralize" dismissal protection by lifting the most important restrictions on temporary work agencies while calling for equal treatment of regular staff and agency workers at the same time, a principle that allowed for deviations only in the case of hiring formerly unemployed persons and through collective agreements.
-This led to the creation of collective agreements in temporary work agencies and will eventually result in a binding minimum wage in this sector.
-The Grand Coalition announced the complete abolishment of fixed-term contracts without valid reasons in exchange for a prolonged probationary period of 24 months in regular contracts similar to CNE or CPE.
+This led to the creation of collective agreements in temporary work agencies and a binding minimum wage in this sector.
+The Grand Coalition announced the complete abolishment of fixed-term contracts without valid reason in exchange for a prolonged probationary period of 24 months in regular contracts similar to CNE or CPE.
 After this sequence of reforms in both countries, despite some liberalization at the margin, France shows one of the highest levels of labor market regulation not only in overall employment protection but also with regard to flexible forms of employment.